Elaine Denslow Sheds Light on Financial Side of Domestic Violence

 For 2017 John has also signed on as our Beer & Wine Garden sponsor.
 By raising $150 dollars you will not only earn a free beverage in the Beer & Wine Garden but you will also go home with a commemorative pint glass or wine glass.

 Did you know….

-New this year Key Bank have stepped up to a Gold Level sponsorship of the event and are riding the WAVE with their “Key for a Cure” Team.
-Supporting the local community has always been “key” to their success and is also the driving force in their innovative Key4Women program:
+For the second year in a row Key Bank has stepped up to to be a top level sponsor.
+The Key Bank team is riding the WAVE again this year with their “Key for a Cure” Team.
+Supporting the local community has always been “key” to their success and is also the driving force in their innovative Key4Women program.

 Key4Women® is a nationwide community of entrepreneurial and executive business women brought together by KeyBank to help them thrive.
 As a member of the Key4Women network women enjoy exclusive networking opportunities with other women who share a passion for business.

-Key Bank have long been committed to championing women in business, with a fifty-year history of financing women-owned business.
+Key Bank is committed to championing women in business, with a fifty-year history of financing women-owned business.
 This philosophy flows from their top leadership, with CEO Beth Mooney serving as the first female chief executive of a top 20 bank.
 Join your peers in this unique women network; membership is free and available to businesswomen who bank with KeyBank.

 Be sure to say a nice “Hello” if you spot the Key for a Cure team on the route and thank them for their support!